Owning a Medical Spa or Clinic as a Nurse Practitioner

 Some medical spa treatments are straightforward, like injectables or lasers.
 Others, however, have ambiguous (at best) regulations.
 Can you offer IV therapy in your practice?
 What about medical weight loss?
 Who can administer or prescribe treatments?

 That answer, of course, depends on your state.
 Even if you’re an NP owner in a full-practice authority state, you’ll need to thoroughly understand your state’s guidance on compounding, off-label use, and more.
-We wrote extensively on these two services in articles linked below:
+We write extensively on these two services in articles linked below:

 Buying a Practice as an NP